seandavi/awesome-single-cell/README.md

 ### Epigenomics

 - [DeepCpg](https://github.com/cangermueller/deepcpg) - [python] - DeepCpG is a deep neural network for predicting the methylation state of CpG dinucleotides in multiple cells.
 It allows to accurately impute incomplete DNA methylation profiles, to discover predictive sequence motifs, and to quantify the effect of sequence mutations.
+- [Melissa](https://github.com/andreaskapou/Melissa) - [R] - Melissa (MEthyLation Inference for Single cell Analysis), a Bayesian hierarchical method to quantify spatially-varying methylation profiles across genomic regions from single-cell bisulfite sequencing data (scBS-seq).
+Melissa clusters individual cells based on local methylation patterns, enabling the discovery of epigenetic differences and similarities among individual cells.
+The clustering also acts as an effective regularisation method for imputation of methylation on unassayed CpG sites, enabling transfer of information between individual cells.
+[BioRxiv](https://doi.org/10.1101/312025)
 - [SCRAT](https://github.com/zji90/SCRAT) - [R] - SCRAT provides essential tools for users to read in single-cell regolome data (ChIP-seq, ATAC-seq, DNase-seq) and summarize into different types of features.
 It also allows users to visualize the features, cluster samples and identify key features.

 ### Multi-assay data integration